Skip to content

 Local Function

-The local Function feature provided by Guance allows third-party users to fully leverage the local cache and local file management service interfaces of Function.
-By integrating the business relationships of relevant responsible parties, users can perform data analysis queries within the workspace and easily obtain performance analysis data such as interface latency related to business relationships.
+The local Function feature provided by Guance allows third-party users to fully leverage Function's local cache and local file management service interfaces.
+By combining these with the business relationships of relevant responsible parties, users can perform data analysis queries within the workspace and easily obtain performance analysis data such as interface latency related to business relationships.

 Edit Local Function

-1. Input business correspondences through the Function local cache/local file;
+1. Input business correspondence through Function's local cache/local file;

 3. Publish the function script.